bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 ???

-Webpack can be used as its own tool creating a standalone build process for simple projects, or for complex projects webpack can be integrated into existing toolchains like grunt, gulp, and broccoli.
+For complex projects webpack can be integrated into existing toolchains like grunt, gulp, and broccoli.

 ---